 This probably occurred in April the first time.

-And he literally started hunching me from behind and running his hands down, you know, my front and trying to, and I would grab a dog and uh what do you mean hunching?
+And he literally started hunching me from behind and running his hands down my front and trying to, and I would grab a ticket.

 What is that?

-I mean this is so creepy.
+I mean, this is so creepy.

 It was even more private than like a bathroom or something.